Elsapro/wikijs/employment/networking.md

        a.
 Make an aquaintance, barter services, exchange business cards.
   2. If possible research some of the attending people.
        a.
 Check with the hosting company regarding a guest list.
-  3. Bring/get business cards to swap.
+  3. Bring/get business cards to exchange.
        a.
 Order through Staples, Office Max, Vistaprint.com, etc.

 - No one likes to be used, really what do you want?